Efficient Application of Tensor Network Operators to Tensor Network States

 The matrix product state (MPS) \cite{Schollwock2011}, also known as tensor train \cite{Oseledets2011}, is the most commonly used tensor network to represent a quantum state.
 It is a chain of tensors with two virtual and one physical leg each, where the one virtual leg of the first and last tensor is trivial.
 This structure can be viewed as a TTNS, where every site has at most one child.
 We will use a slightly different notation compared to \autoref{eq:ttns} and represent a quantum state $\ket{\psi} \in \C^{d_1 \times \cdots \times d_L}$ of $L$ sites by

-where the outermost legs $\alpha_0$ and $\alpha_L$ are of dimension $1$.
-Note that we changed the notation for the virtual legs: The leg to the left and right of site $i$ are denoted $\alpha_{i-1}$ and $\alpha_i$ respectively.
-Since it has been so widely used in research over the last two decades, one cannot hope to state all its use cases.
+where the outermost legs $\alpha_p$ and $\alpha_L$ are of dimension $1$.
+Note that this notation is consistent with the TTNS notation if we choose an imaginary site $0$ as the root of the underlying tree, potentially with a scalar tensor of value $1$.
+Since the MPS has been so widely used in research over the last two decades, one cannot hope to state all its use cases.
 Examples include condensed matter physics, quantum information, open quantum systems, and quantum chemistry.
 A graphical depiction of the MPS structure is given in ~\autoref{fig:mps}.
 Note that in this work, we will refer to the underlying structure as the tensor train structure, but when used to represent a quantum state, we will refer to the state as an MPS.